maevecrossan/byte-battles/README.md

 ## UX
 ### Target Audiences

-* Casual Gamers of all ages looking for something non-commital, quick to understand and playable across multiple devices.
+* Casual gamers of all ages looking for something non-committal, quick to understand, and playable across multiple devices.

 * Children who want something colourful, easy to learn, and that they can play with their friends.